 Between January 2005 and 2010, he taught on a broad variety of modules at Kent and (from 2008) at Canterbury Christ Church University.
 He joined Loughborough University in 2010.

-He still cannot decide whether his main discipline is political thought, religion and politics, anarchist studies, international relations or critical security studies.
+He still cannot decide whether his main discipline is political thought, religion and politics, anarchist studies, international relations, pacifist studies or critical security studies.
 There may be others.
-He publishes and teaches in those areas among others (see below).
+He publishes and teaches in those areas among others.

-He has a keen interest in pedagogical innovations and publishes top essays from his students, as well as some lecture notes, on Socratic Hive.
+He has a keen interest in pedagogical innovations and publishes top essays from his students on Socratic Hive.